OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 3) Vimeo OTT:

-- This OTT-specific pricing package comes with the Vimeo.com relationship.
-These plans include all the basics for starting your web-based OTT channel, as well as growing your OTT business online.
+• This OTT-specific pricing package comes with the Vimeo.com relationship.
+These plans include all the basics for starting your web-based OTT channel and growing your OTT business online.

 Vimeo offers all the tools you need to share your video content online.